 - Engagement: This can only be defined within the context of the individual app and its mobile marketing strategy.
 With that said, engagement is most often talked about in terms of the phenomena associated with wanting to use the mobile app longer and more frequently.

-- Love Percent: Unique to apps using the Apptentive Love Dialog, this metric starts with showing your mobile customers a one-question in-app survey: “Do you love this app?”
+- Love Percent: Unique to apps using the Alchemer Mobile (formerly Apptentive) Love Dialog, this metric starts with showing your mobile customers a one-question in-app survey: “Do you love this app?”

 - Retention: Retention is a measurement of customer churn: How many customers continue to actively use your app after one week?
 One month?
 One year?